photopensieve/photopensieve.github.io/_posts/2012-02-17-trincomalee.md

 As I knew that the tourist infrastructure is very bad in the east, even in a big city like Trinco, I had reserved a room before.
 Patrick, the French photographer I met in Negombo, gave me the name of this hotel that he had stayed in.
 The hotel's name was Green Park Hotel, and it is mentioned in LP.
 However what is not mentioned in LP is that apart from the expensive 4000 rps plus rooms they have in the main building, they also have a satellite building closeby, where simple rooms with attached bathroom are only for 1500 rps.
 When I called to book, they gave me the first price, and only when I mentioned the satellite building, they said that there are rooms available there too.

 The room was really basic, but clean and ok (no hot shower).
-The only restaurant in the neighbourhood is in the main building of the hotel.
+The only restaurant in the neighborhood is in the main building of the hotel.
 The food is ok, though once it was so spicy that it made me hiccup!
 But the good thing is that you have free wifi over there!

 ## First Day - Uppuveli Beach